MochaCaffe/rozofs-kubernetes/README.md

 # Rozofs Provisioner

-This is a fonctional implementation of Rozofs distributed filesystem on Kubernetes.
+This is a functional implementation of Rozofs distributed filesystem on Kubernetes.
 This project includes code from [kvaps/docker-rozofs]  and [kubernetes-sigs/sig-storage-lib-external-provisioner]

 ## About Rozofs